 The most common pontoon boat flooring is marine carpet with plywood underneath it.
 As noted, though, if you do not take care of the marine carpet, it will damage the wood and cost you big bucks.

 This is where aluminum flooring comes into place.
 You do not have to worry about water, mold, and mildew damaging your plywood with aluminum flooring.

 Also, aluminum flooring is very light and durable, thus lowering your fuel bill and strengthening the core of your boat.
 It might even increase your boat speed.

 - Maintenance and Durability – Aluminum flooring is one of the best durable flooring materials.
 It will easily outlast just about any other boating surface.
 Also, maintenance is a joke.
 There is literally no maintenance required.

-- Cost of Aluminum – Although it is not as cheap as the carpet, aluminum is still relatively inexpensive flooring material.
-You can rest assured that you will have enough money left over to buy yourself some cool pontoon accessories.
+- Cost of Aluminum – Although it is not as cheap as the carpet, aluminum is still a relatively inexpensive flooring material.
+You can rest assured that you will have enough money left over to buy yourself some cool pontoon boat accessories.